THE BISMARCK

 Your exquisitely detailed model of the BISMARCK

 Bismarck was a formidable, state-of-the-art battleship; the largest, most powerful warship in maritime history.
-At 820 ft (the length of three football pitches), it was almost as long as the Titanic, but was 30 ft wider and so heavily armoured it weighed twice as much.
+At 820 ft (the length of three football pitches), it was almost as long as the Titanic, but was 30 ft wider and so heavily armored it weighed twice as much.
 Each barrel of its 15” guns weighed 250,000 lbs that could destroy a ship over 15 miles away.
-The side armour was an advanced formula Krupp steel, 15” thick.
+The side armor was an advanced formula Krupp steel, 15” thick.
 Bismarck was a fierce predator – fast, deadly and considered unsinkable.

 Now you have the opportunity to build this fearsome battleship.